Congo Canyon

 Congo Canyon is a submarine canyon found at the end of the Congo River in Africa.
 It is one of the largest submarine canyons in the world.

 Size

 The canyon begins inland on the continent, partway up the Congo Estuary, and starts at a depth of 21 meters.
 It cuts across the entire continental shelf for 85 kilometers until it reaches the shelf edge, then continues down the slope and ends 280 km from where it started.
-At its deepest point, the V-shaped canyon walls are 1100 meters tall, and the maximum width of the canyon is about 9 miles.
+At its deepest point, the V-shaped canyon walls are 1,100 meters tall, and the maximum width of the canyon is about 9 miles (14 km).
 At the bottom of the continental slope, it enters the Congo deep-sea fan and extends for an additional 220 km.

 Turbidity currents

 The turbidity currents found in Congo Canyon are the strongest measured in the world.
 These are essentially underwater avalanches that can propagate for hundreds of kilometers, and their strength and frequency correlate strongly with the period of highest outflow from the Congo River.
 Their speeds vary from about 0.7 m/s to 3.5 m/s and events can last for more than a week.
 These currents are the major source of erosion in the canyon and represent a significant portion of the sediment that ends up in the fan at the end of the canyon.
 They commonly destroy equipment laid on the bottom of the ocean and have destroyed telegraph cables and moorings.